ymniquet/eQuimageLab/docs/source/image.rst

    HSV
    HSL

-The following methods of the :py:class:`Image <equimagelab.equimage.image.Image>` class convert a CIELab image to a specific (compatible) color model:
+The following methods of the :py:class:`Image <equimage.image.Image>` class convert a CIELab image to a specific (compatible) color model:

 .. autosummary::

    Lab
    Lch

-The following methods of the :py:class:`Image <equimagelab.equimage.image.Image>` class convert a CIELuv image to a specific (compatible) color model:
+The following methods of the :py:class:`Image <equimage.image.Image>` class convert a CIELuv image to a specific (compatible) color model:

 .. autosummary::